-Chapter 1 - first glance
+Chapter 1 - First glance

-When you look into his face, you just can't help thinking of a large, friendly, slightly goofy yellow Labrador retriever: the eyes alert and eager and green, the hair a thick, slightly dusty gold.
+He's beautiful.When you look into his face, you just can't help thinking of a large, friendly, slightly goofy yellow Labrador retriever: the eyes alert and eager and green, the hair a thick, slightly dusty gold.
 He usually keeps it short cropped, but lately he's been growing it out, so the bangs curve down to his eyes.
 Long or short, though, it's the perfect length for running my fingers through, and he always responds much like a lab would: closing his eyes, letting out a happy little sigh, and butting his head against my hand as I rub the thick, soft threads.
 There always seems to be a haze of stubble on his cheeks and chin, in spite of his best attempts to stay clean-shaven.

 His voice, when he speaks, is soft and smooth and liquid, musical in spite of his having little grasp of music, and he stutters when he's nervous.